Cursus Barrows: Amesbury 50

 In 2010 the Stonehenge Hidden Landscapes project, which was engaged in mapping 14 km2 of the Stonehenge landscape, announced they had discovered a "henge-like" monument at this location.
 The discovery, found using ground-penetrating radar and magnetometers, suggested that the large circular ditch had been dug out in scoops (i.e. a causewayed ring ditch).
 There was also evidence for a ring of 24 one-metre wide pits around the inside edge of the ditch which may have supported a freestanding wooden structure.
-The two opposing entrances across the ditch, in the southwest and northeast, suggest a similar alignment as Stonehenge.
+The two opposing entrances across the ditch, in the south-west and north-east, suggest a similar alignment as Stonehenge.
 The central burial mound, in this interpretation, may have been built at a later date.
 These discoveries were reported by the mass media in 2010 as a "second henge" at Stonehenge, and it was even stated that Stonehenge's "twin" had been found.
 However, other archaeologists suggested that this hengiform monument may be "just a peculiar Bronze Age barrow".